DMV.ORG is not affiliated with any government agency

 Unattended Children

-Knowingly leaving a child under the age of seven in a vehicle on public property without the supervision of someone who is at least 13 years old can be considered a Class B misdemeanor (with a $200 fine) if any of the following are true:
+Knowingly leaving a child under 7 years old in a vehicle on public property without the supervision of someone who is at least 13 years old can be considered a Class B misdemeanor (with a $200 fine) if any of the following are true:

 • The vehicle's engine is running